raph84/Gnu-RL/README.md

 ![policy](imgs/policy.png)

-### Installation
+### Required Packages
 The following two packages were used.
-Install following their documentation.
 - [Gym-Eplus](https://github.com/zhangzhizza/Gym-Eplus)
     - This package is an OpenGym AI wrapper for EnergyPlus.
     - The demonstration in this repo uses EnergyPlus version 8.6, but the Gym-plus package is applicable to any EnergyPlus version 8.x.
+    - To install:
+    1. Github submodule
+    2. Move File: Write a bash file to move files...
 - [mpc.torch](https://github.com/locuslab/mpc.pytorch)
     - This package is a fast and differentiable model predictive control solver for PyTorch.
+    - The required files are already placed under ./diff_mpc.
+No installation is necessary.

 Install other packages by,
 ```
 $ pip install -r requirements.txt
 ```
-(To be Confirmed)

 ### Set up Simulation Environments
 We demonstrate Gnu-RL in an EnergyPlus model.
 Check [here](Demo.ipynb) for details.